 - ⅓ cup pecan halves broken in half or large pieces

 - ¼ cup honey

 - ½ teaspoon coarse salt

 - Preheat oven to 350F degrees.
-In a large bowl combine first four ingredients (through flaxseeds).
-In a small bowl microwave the honey until its warm and easy to pour.
-Stir in oil, cinnamon, and salt.
+In a large bowl combine ½ cup quinoa, ½ cup pumpkin seeds, ⅓ cup almonds, ⅓ cup pecan halves and ¼ cup flaxseeds in a small bowl.
+Microwave ¼ cup honey until it's warm and easy to pour.
+Stir in 2 Tablespoons oil, 1 teaspoon cinnamon, ½ teaspoon salt and 1 Tablespoon brown sugar.
 Pour over quinoa mixture; toss to coat.
 Spread in a 15 x 10-inch baking pan.

 - Bake 20 minutes or until golden brown, stirring twice.

-- Stir in dried fruit.
+- Stir in ¾ cup dried fruit.
 Spread granola on a large sheet of foil; cool completely.